vlyubchich/funtimes/README.md

 - In the function `causality_pred()`, remove the fast bootstrap of paired out-of-sample errors as under-performing;
 make sure the AR-order selection is done on the training set;
 try extra statistics;
-correct restricted model for bootstrapping (include intercept).
+correct the restricted model for bootstrapping (include intercept).

 ## CRAN version 9.0